MirkoZETA/FlexNetSim-API/README.md

 ### `/run_simulation` (POST)

-Runs a network simulation with the provided parameters.
+Runs a network simulation with the provided parameters and returns complete results.

 #### Request Parameters